 Bead-based assays can be used.
-The validated methods below are examples of such assays.
+The validated methods below are examples of such assays3.

 Two multiplexed bead-based serological assays have been developed using magnetic bead-based technology (Luminex) and incorporate identification of antibodies to both HeV or NiV in a single test (Bossart et al., 2007; McNabb et al., 2014).
 Both assays measure antibodies to recombinant expressed soluble glycoprotein (sG) of HeV and NiV.
 One assay measures antibodies that bind directly to sG (binding assay) and the other assay measures the ability of antibodies to block the henipavirus receptor EphrinB2 binding to sG (blocking assay).
 The recombinant HeV or NiV sG proteins are first coupled to individually identifiable magnetic beads.
 The coupled beads are then mixed with test sera.
 For the binding assay, bound sera are then detected using a biotinylated protein A/G secondary conjugate and Streptavidin-phycoerythrin (S-PE).
 For the blocking assay, sera must compete with biotinylated ephrinb2 for binding to the sG and S-PE is again used to quantify the reaction.
-The beads are then interrogated by lasers in a Luminex machine and the results recorded as the median fluorescent intensity (MFI) of 100 beads.
-The assays use completely recombinant reagents and can be performed with relative biosafety, whereas the traditional ELISA requires more stringent attention to biological risk management, particularly for the production of the antigen.
-Similar to the approach taken with ELISA, any suspect positive sera are then tested by VNT.
+The beads are then interrogated by lasers in a Luminex machine and the results recorded as the median fluorescent intensity (MFI) of

-Commercial reagents are specified to assist laboratories wishing to establish this technique.
+3 Commercial reagents are specified to assist laboratories wishing to establish this technique.
 It does not imply any endorsement of particular products by OIE, and validated alternatives may be used.